GoogleContainerTools/kpt-functions-catalog/functions/go/list-setters/README.md

 Lists information about [setters] like setter name, values and count.

-Refer to the [create-setters] function documentation for information about creating new setters or [apply-setters] function documentation for information about parameterizing field values using setters.
+Refer to the [create-setters] function documentation for information about creating new setters or [apply-setters] function documentation for information about updating the field values parameterized by setters.

 <!--mdtogo-->